cloudfoundry/docs-dotnet-core-tutorial/docs/create-manifest.md

 ## Overview

-An app manifest is a YAML file that contains information about how to host your app.
-When you eventually push your app, Cloud Foundry uses the information in the manifest to host your app.
+An app manifest is a YAML file that contains information about the app.
+When you push the app, Cloud Foundry uses the information in the manifest to determine how to host the app.

+In this topic, you create a basic manifest with the following information about your app:

+* **App name**: Choose a name for your app.
+* **Container memory**: When you first push an app to Cloud Foundry, set this value to at least 2&nbsp;GB.
+After your app is running, you can adjust this value to use less memory if needed.
+* **Stack**: A stack provides the root file system for an app.
+Use the `windows` stack to push a Windows app to Cloud Foundry.
+* **Buildpack**: A buildpack provides runtime support for an app.
+Use the Hostable Web Core (HWC) buildpack for a .NET app.

 ## Prerequisite

-Before you create an app manifest, you must have an app.
+Before you create an app manifest, you must have an ASP.NET 4.x app.

 ## Create an app manifest